Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 2. From the **Actions** dropdown menu, select **Enable app registration**.

 3. Select `key-auth` from the **Auth Type** list.
-  >Optionally, click to enable [**Auto Approve**](#autoapprove-auth) for application registrations for the selected Service.
+  Optionally, click to enable [**Auto Approve**](#autoapprove-auth) for application registrations for the selected Service.

 4. Click **Enable**.

     With app registration enabled, all versions of this service now include read-only entries for the `acl` and `key-auth` plugins.

-### Enable Auto Approve {#autoapprove-auth}
+### Enable auto approve {#autoapprove-auth}

-If you enable Auto Approve, any developer application request will be automatically approved.
-Applications will not need to be [manually approve](/konnect/dev-portal/applications/manage-app-reg-requests/).
-You have the option to [enable Auto Approve portal-wide](/konnect/dev-portal/access-and-approval/auto-approve-devs-apps) using the Developer Portal settings.
-This action will override a Service specific Auto-Approve setting.
+If you enable the [**Auto Approve**](/konnect/dev-portal/access-and-approval/auto-approve-devs-apps) setting for applications, any application request will be automatically approved and Applications will not need to be [manually approved](/konnect/dev-portal/applications/manage-app-reg-requests/).
+Enabling auto approve overrides Service-specific auto approval settings.

 ## Enable App Registration with OpenID Connect {#oidc-flow}